Smush Parker

-William Henry "Smush" Parker (born June 1, 1981) is an American former professional basketball player.
-He played in the National Basketball Association (NBA), the NBA D-League and several leagues overseas.
+William Henry "Smush" Parker III (born June 1, 1981) is an American former professional basketball player.
+He played in the National Basketball Association (NBA), the NBA G-League and several leagues overseas.
 Parker played shooting guard in college but moved to point guard in the NBA.

 Early years

 Parker was born in Brooklyn to parents William "Bill" Henry Parker II and Robin Royal Parker.
 He attended Newtown High School in Elmhurst, Queens, where he was a star guard on their varsity basketball team.
 He then enrolled in the College of Southern Idaho as a freshman in the 1999–2000 season and transferred to play college basketball at Fordham University.
 Following his sophomore season at Fordham University, he entered the NBA in 2002 but went undrafted.
 During his sophomore season, he was Second Team All A-10 and Second Team NABC All-Region.

 Professional career

 Early career

 While Parker was not drafted out of college, the Cleveland Cavaliers signed him for the 2002–03 season.

 In 2003, Parker signed with Aris Thessaloniki of the Greek League (FIBA Europe) and helped the team win the 2004 Greek Basketball Cup in the final against Olympiacos.
 He returned to the NBA in 2004 and played for the Detroit Pistons and the Phoenix Suns.